Jump to HeaderJump to Main ContentJump to Footer

 More information can be found on the James Madison College website.
 Additionally, the JMC Admissions Office is available to answer questions, related to the college’s programs, at (517) 353-5260 or jmcadmin@msu.edu.

-Students interested in pursuing the public relations major need to have the following courses completed with a minimum of a 3.0 combined GPA by the time they reach 56 credits and a 3.0 overall GPA.
+Students interested in pursuing the public relations major need to have the following courses completed with an average GPA of 3.0 or higher by the time they reach 56 credits:

 College of Natural Science admission requirements for transfer students: